bornpresident/bornpresident.github.io/_posts/2025-01-20-Overview to AI Threat categories.md

 ### Vulnerability in Model file formats

-Before geeting into depth lets see small example :injecting reverse shell payload.
+Before geeting into depth lets see small example :Injecting reverse shell payload.
 When the instance of class get deseralized with pickle it executes the payload.
 ![2](/assets/img/posts/9.png)

-_joblib_

 ![1](/assets/img/posts/10.png)